-My volunteer work at Kenya was both rewarding and adventurous.
-From watching the elephants and their young stroll through Maasai Mara during sunset, with Mount Kilimanjaro as the backdrop, to hitting water in the drilling of a well in rural Namanga for the Maasai people, there was no shortage of laughs and cries.
+My volunteer work in Kenya was both rewarding and adventurous.
+From watching elephants and their young stroll through the Maasai Mara at sunset, with Mount Kilimanjaro as a backdrop, to hitting water while drilling a well in rural Namanga for the Maasai people, there was no shortage of laughs and cries.

 Kenya Gallery

 I volunteered at the Watoto Wa Baraka (WWB) / ‘Children of Blessing’ (in Swahili) orphanage in Makuyu, which housed over 30 youths.
-Work included the following:
+My work included:

 -